capsice/binfreeze/README.md

 ## Usage

 ```
+binfreeze 0.0.1
 usage: binfreeze [options]
 options:
+        -v              verbose
         -g              generate config to stdout
+        -h              show this usage information
+        -n              do not block executables if they change
         -a <conf>       specify configuration file for programs to allow
         -b <conf>       specify configuration file for programs to block
-        -n              do not block executables if they change
-        -h              show this usage information
-        -v              show version
 ```

 ### Block on change